odino/odino.github.com/source/_posts/2018-08-20-book-review-why-we-sleep.markdown

 we have since discovered that under-slept managers and CEOs are less charismatic and have a harder time infusing their subordinate teams with inspiration and drive.
 Unfortunately for bosses, a sleep-deprived employee will erroneously perceive a well-rested leader as being significantly less inspiring and charismatic than they truly are.
 One can only imagine the multiplicative consequences to the success of a business if both the leader and the employees are overworked and under-slept.
 Allowing and encouraging employees, supervisors, and executives to arrive at work well rested turns them from simply looking busy yet ineffective, to being productive, honest, useful individuals who inspire, support, and help each other.
 Ounces of sleep offer pounds of business in return.
 {% endblockquote %}

-I could go on and on and on...   ...do me a favour instead: buy the book and enjoy what I consider my read of the year.
+I could go on and on and on...   ...do me a favor instead: buy the book and enjoy what I consider my read of the year.